Q Must Plans be Stamped? BACK

 is apparent (like dilapidated equipment or missing guardrails).
 However,

-smoke detectors MUST be installed if the remodel or repairs are in excess
+smoke detectors and CO detectors MUST be installed for remodel or repairs anytime a permit is pulled.

 a building permit required to re-roof your home?
 Either re-shingle;